namtoki/English/wordlist.md

 empire:                             This book about the Roman Empire consists of eight chapters. encounter (come across, run into):  The couple encountered a big snake on their honeymoon.
 enterprise:                         He declined the timely offer of a job with his uncle's enterprise.
+existing:                           This new material absorbs sweat significantly more quickly than our existing products.
 expand:                             The company plans to expand its production capacity next year.
 explode:                            The second bomb exploded in a nearby park shortly after the first one.
 extend:                             The government will extend the welfare program for another three years.